 1. Choose the Right Online Training Platform

-The right platform is integral to the success of your training program.
+The right online training platform is integral to the success of your training program.
 It should be deployable – easily and on all devices.
 Ease of taking a training matters a lot when a topic is as drab as OSHA.
 Think about

 - the features that you want

 - your short and long term goals, and

 - how much control you want over your program.

 This will give you a profile of what you need the platform to do.
 Moreover, focus on ease-of-using technology.
 The easier a platform is to use an online learning system, the more inclined learners will be to actually use it.
 Even if the training is required, employees will get more out of it when access is seamless and requires very little effort.